Andre0991/vilpy/README.md

 ## Supported languages & compatibility with other modes
 The navigation features are tested with emacs-lisp and Clojure, but they are likely to work with other lisps.

-emacs-lisp and Clojure (`cider` and `inf-clojure`) also support evaluation, describing the symbol at point and identation.
+emacs-lisp and Clojure (`cider` and `inf-clojure`) also support evaluation, describing the symbol at point and indentation.
 These features can be added to other languages by setting the proper handlers in the variable `vilpy--handlers-alist`.

-`vilpy` defines its own keybindings that might conflict with `parinfer`, `paredit` and other structural diting odes
+`vilpy` defines its own keybindings that might conflict with `parinfer`, `paredit` and other structural editing modes.

 ## Installation
 `vilpy` must be installed manually as of now.

-Note that `vilpy` requires [`avy`](https://github.com/abo-abo/avy), you might need to get it as well.
+Note that `vilpy` requires [`avy`](https://github.com/abo-abo/avy).
+You might need to install it as well.

 ``` emacs-lisp
 ;; replace `vilpy-load-path` by the directory that has `vilpy.el`